Post-Secondary Education

 BC First Nations Tripartite Post-Secondary Education Model

-The Post-Secondary Student Support Program (PSPP) supports First Nations and First Nations-mandated post-secondary institutes in delivering community-based programming, with the overall aim of increasing the number of First Nations students pursuing post-secondary education.
+The Post-Secondary Partnerships Program (PSPP) supports First Nations and First Nations-mandated post-secondary institutes in delivering community-based programming, with the overall aim of increasing the number of First Nation students pursuing post-secondary education.

 Resources and Support for PSE Coordinators